 When will the Library building reopen?

-When the Library reopens, only a limited portion of the main building will be open for study space and seat reservations will be required.
-Everyone in the Library will be expected to wear face coverings and respect social distancing.
+Only a portion of the main building is open and seat reservations are required.
+Everyone in the Library is expected to wear face coverings and respect social distancing.
 Current hours will always be posted on our website.

 How can I access collections in the Library?

 On June 22, we began offering a material requesting and pickup service for faculty and graduate students.
 On July 20, we extended these services to undergraduate students and UCSB staff.